 New members of any ability are always welcome.
-We hold a number of taster and open evenings for those who may be interested in giving bowls a try (these events are shown in the fixtures section).
+We hold a number of taster and open evenings for those who may be interested in giving bowls a try (these events are shown in the Outdoor Bowls Calendar 2018, below).

 Indoor Short Mat Bowls

 A recently introduced activity for the bowls club and Barham is short mat bowls.
 This takes place in the village hall on every Monday at 19.00 from 2nd October and on Wednesdays at 14.00, from 4th October .
 No experience of playing bowls is necessary and bowlers and non-bowlers are welcome to come along and try the game of short mat bowls.